 8. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-10. Contributes to the overall success of the College of Business Administration by performing all other duties as assigned.
+10. Contributes to the overall success of the College of Business by performing all other duties as assigned.